loading spinner

 At a Glance

 Journey along the Dalmatian Coast to experience the wonders of Croatia during this live, online learning adventure!
 With experts including art historians and professors from Croatian universities, get a local’s look into the art, history and culture of this fascinating country.
-Embark on virtual field trips to the city of Dubrovnik and Diocletian’s Palace in Split, both UNESCO World Heritage Sites, to learn about two of Croatia’s most important historic landmarks.
-You’ll also join your experts for virtual explorations of of Sibenik, the Adriatic island of Hvar and the fortified town of Korcula to get a further look into Croatian culture and history.
+Embark on online field trips to the city of Dubrovnik and Diocletian’s Palace in Split, both UNESCO World Heritage Sites, to learn about two of Croatia’s most important historic landmarks.
+You’ll also join your experts for online explorations of of Sibenik, the Adriatic island of Hvar and the fortified town of Korcula to get a further look into Croatian culture and history.
 Through insightful lectures and lively discussions, learn about the influence of Greek and Roman civilizations, gain insight into local politics and important artworks, and most importantly, enjoy the camaraderie of your fellow Road Scholars.

 Best of all, you’ll…